GridTools/gt4py/docs/user/next/slides/slides_2.md

 Connectivity among mesh elements is expressed through connectivity tables.

-For example, `e2c_table` lists for each edge its adjacent rows.
+For example, `e2c_table` lists for each edge its adjacent cells.

 Similarly, `c2e_table` lists the edges that are neighbors to a particular cell.